An implicit unified gas-kinetic wave-particle method for radiative transport process: Radiative transport model and asymptotic theory

+The physics of photon transport process is described by the radiative transfer equation on the mesoscopic mean free path scale.
+The radiative transfer equation system consists of the Boltzmann equation of photon transport and the evolution equation of material temperature.
+The Boltzmann equation describes the physical process of photon streaming, emission, absorption, and scattering.
+In this paper, we consider the emission and absorption process, and the radiative transfer equation is written as

-Here the spatial variable is denoted by $\vec{x}$, the frequency is denoted by $\nu$, the angular variable is $\vec{\Omega}$, and the time variable is $t$.
-The physical constants are the speed of light $c$, the Boltzmann constant $k$, and the Planck constant $h$. $I(\vec{x},\vec{\Omega},\nu,t)$ is the spectral radiation intensity, $T(\vec{x},t)$ is the material temperature, $\sigma(\vec{r},\nu,t)$ is the opacity, $\epsilon$ is the Knudsen number, and $u(\vec{x},t)$ is the material energy density.
-The emission radiation intensity follows the Planck distribution
+The spatial variable is denoted by $\vec{x}$, the time variable is $t$, the frequency variable is $\nu$, and the angular variable is $\vec{\Omega}$.
+The physical constants are the speed of light $c$, the Boltzmann constant $k$, and the Planck constant $h$. $I(\vec{x},t,\vec{\Omega},\nu)$ is the spectral intensity, $T(\vec{x},t)$ is the material temperature, $C_v$ is the specific heat opacity, $\sigma(\vec{x},\nu,t)$ is the opacity, and $u(\vec{x},t)$ is the material energy density.
+The emission radiance follows the Planck distribution